wisaaco/wisaaco.github.io/_posts/2020-11-19-plot-breakaxes.md

 In some figures is important to "zoom" or highlight a region.
-You reach that effect breaking the axe.
+You can reach the effect breaking the axe.

 <figure>
   <img